 A number of specialized programs have been developed.
 These allow individuals to access commercial class pesticides for use on their own land.

-The Farmer Pesticide Certificate Program was developed by Alberta Agriculture and Forestry and Alberta Environment and Parks.
+The Farmer Pesticide Certificate Program was developed by Alberta Agriculture, Forestry and Rural Economic Development and Alberta Environment and Parks.
 It is online, free of charge and is available for farmers needing to purchase or use pesticides on their own land (or land they rent or lease) and where the label requires all users to be certified (for example, stored grain fumigants).

 For rural acreage owners

 The Rural Acreage Owner Herbicide Program is offered by Lakeland College.
 It is available online to rural acreage owners who need access to commercial class herbicides to control weeds specified under the Weed Control Act, growing in their pastures or non-crop land.

 The program is administered through the acreage owner’s local Agricultural Service Board (ASB) and the Agricultural Fieldmen.
 The participating ASB must confirm that the owner has an infestation of regulated weeds.
 Once that is done, the owner will be referred to Lakeland College for training.

 Rural acreage owners have access to a limited number of commercial class herbicides for use on their turf without need of the certification program.
 This is specified in the Environmental Code of Practice for Pesticides.

 The Rural Acreage Owner Rodenticide Program is for acreage owners who need access to commercial class rodenticides.
 These would be used to control rodents impacting their pastures or structures.

 This training program is not currently available but is scheduled to be available through Lakeland College in an online platform in the summer of 2019.
 Further information is available at: